dburian/transformer_document_embedding/notes/datasets.md

 My research into suitable datasets for testing long document embeddings.

 Our focus is on **assessing similarity** on **longer documents**.
-Similarity because thats where you can gain the most by having good document embeddings.
+Similarity because that's where you can gain the most by having good document embeddings.
 Longer documents because there are models which probably will produce something better for shorter ones.